 UK Poker Tax

 Few love the idea of paying over 20% or more of their earnings to the government.
-If you’re a winning player and worried about the tax implications in UK.
-Don’t worry, I will do my best to answer UK poker tax related questions in this article.
+If you’re consistently winning at poker with a decent win rate and worried about the tax implications in UK, don’t worry!
+We will do our best to answer UK poker tax related questions in this article.

 Do you have to pay tax on poker winnings in the UK?